pupil-labs/pupil-docs/src/developer/core/plugin-api.md

 ### Plugin utility methods

-In addition to the callbacks, the plugin implements a series of useful function to interact with the application.
+In addition to the callbacks, the plugin implements a series of useful functions to interact with the application.
 | Utility methods                 | Description                                                                                     |
 |---------------------------------|-------------------------------------------------------------------------------------------------|